 Do winches work both ways?

 Yes.
 Winches can be used in either direction.
 These mechanical devices have the ability to spool in and out as needed.
-You can use the remote that is provided with the winch to spool in and out as per your requirement.
+You can use the hand held remote that is provided with the winch to spool in and out as per your requirement.

 Does it matter which way a winch spools?